deexithparand/filease/README.md

-# FileEase
+# filease

-`FileEase` is a Go module that simplifies the process of extracting text content from different file formats.
+`filease` is a Go module that simplifies the process of extracting text content from different file formats.
 Currently, it supports `.txt` and `.docx` files.
 This module can be useful for scenarios where you need to read and process textual data from diverse sources.

 ## Getting Started

-To use `FileEase` in your Go project, follow these steps:
+To use `filease` in your Go project, follow these steps:

 1. Install the module using the `go get` command:

     ```bash
-    go get github.com/deexithparand/FileEase
+    go get github.com/deexithparand/filease
     ```